António Morato (footballer, born 1964)

-António Maurício Farinha Henriques Morato (born 6 November 1964) is a Portuguese retired footballer who played as a central defender.
+António Maurício Farinha Henriques Morato (born 6 November 1964) is a Portuguese former professional footballer who played as a central defender.

 Club career

 Relatively short for the position, Lisbon-born Morato quickly imposed himself at local Sporting CP, being an undisputed starter from the age of 19 onwards and making nearly 200 competitive appearances for the capital club before he reached 25.
-During his spell, he formed a pair of youth graduate stoppers alongside Pedro Venâncio.
+During his spell, he formed a pair of youth graduate stoppers with Pedro Venâncio.

-Morato then moved to another Primeira Liga side in the summer of 1989, FC Porto, but his one-year stay would be not very successful: he won the only championship in his career but only appeared twice, barred by, amongst others, Belgian international Stéphane Demol.
+Morato then moved to another Primeira Liga side in the summer of 1989, FC Porto, but his one-year stay would be not very successful.
+He won the only championship of his career but only appeared twice, barred by, amongst others, Belgian international Stéphane Demol.

 Morato finished his professional career at only 29, after spells with C.F.
 Os Belenenses, Gil Vicente F.C. (two years) and G.D.
 Estoril Praia.

 International career

 Morato earned six caps for Portugal, being picked for the squad at the 1986 FIFA World Cup where he was an unused substitute.